SaltyShen/Riffle/README.md

 quite the most robust experience yet.

 ### March 4 Update
+Major improvement to mobile experience.
+CSS was updated and optimized for iPhone X and iPhone 7/8 as well as most android devices.
+(See Below for mobile layout.
+Note, Spotify Web API does NOT work for iOS browsers.
+Will work with Google Chrome.)
 UI updated with ionic buttons.
-Assets seem to be a hard commodity to come by these days, but I'm glad I've finally found one that seems to be
+Assets seem to be a hard commodity to come by these days, but I'm glad I've finally found one that seems to be UI agnostic.
-UI agnostic.
 (Thanks reddit/r/webdesign.)
 Overall the player component is very robust now.
 All buttons and API calls are complete.
 This will be the final iteration besides a few design choices as well as a few more buttons to be added (ig. repeat, like, volume.)

 Progression bar also needs to be updated with a scrolling feature such that you can click on it and the playback will resume at a specific position.